 A good night’s sleep: it reduces stress, boosts your productivity, nurtures your health and wellbeing and simply makes you feel your all-round best.
-Plus, let’s be honest; nothing feels quite as amazing as a night of deep sleep in a comfy bed!
+Plus, nothing feels quite as amazing as a night of deep sleep in a comfy bed!

 But while we all enjoy sleep and know that it’s essential for good health, many of us aren’t actually catching enough of those zzz’s.
-So much so, that 1 in every 3 people in Britain suffers from poor sleep.
+In fact, 1 in every 3 people in Britain suffers from poor sleep.

 Why is sleep so important, anyway?